angela-d/office365-licensing/README.md

 - Once everything is working smoothly, automate to run headless via Task Scheduler

 **NOTE!!!**
-- If you make changes to your api privileges from the Azure portal, Graph will inherit from your last session and not pick up the changes until you disconnect; to do so:
+- If you make changes to your api privileges from the Azure / Entra portal, Graph will inherit from your last session and not pick up the changes until you disconnect; to do so:

     ```powershell
     Disconnect-MgGraph -ErrorAction SilentlyContinue